aral/ar.al-site/content/2019/01/10/hypha-spike-aspect-setup-1/index.md

   * Use [session25519](https://github.com/jo/session25519) to generate the DAT keypair from a strong passphrase and the domain name as salt.
 Since domain names are _globally unique_, this is a strong salt, regardless of the fact that it is not random and could be short (e.g., ar.al).

-## Post-mortem
+## Postmortem

-  * I’m going to use the approach in Iteration 2.
+  * I’m going with the approach in Iteration 2.
   * In the next spike, I will look at generating a DAT using the generated key material and replicating it to the always-on node via web socket.

 ## Also see